 4.3 Add Property Group

 You can use the Delete option to remove the corresponding property/property group.
-Be aware that when you delete a property group, you will also delete all the nested properties inside the group.
+Be aware that when you delete a property group, all the nested properties inside the group will also be deleted.

 If you have a large website and decide to implement a new Schema Markup for the entire website, it would be tedious to enter each post’s data manually.
 Thankfully, Schema Templates lets you use variables for property’s values; hence if Rank Math finds any data assigned for these variables, it would automatically populate the value for these properties in the Schema Markup.